navcoin/navcoin-org/content/get-involved/index.it.md

 date: 2018-03-20T07:41:22+13:00
 draft: false
 type: "default"
-description: "There are several ways to contribute to the NavCoin protocol - so if you’d like to support the project, here’s some of the best ways to get involved"
+description: "There are several ways to contribute to the Navcoin protocol - so if you’d like to support the project, here’s some of the best ways to get involved"
 ---
 {{< hero_section
 titleText="Get Involved"
-paragraphText="There are several ways to contribute to the NavCoin protocol, not all of which require a high level of programming skills.
-If you’d like to support the NavCoin project, here’s some of the best ways to get&nbsp;involved." imgSrc="/images/get-involved/con-hero.svg"
+paragraphText="There are several ways to contribute to the Navcoin protocol, not all of which require a high level of programming skills.
+If you’d like to support the Navcoin project, here’s some of the best ways to get&nbsp;involved." imgSrc="/images/get-involved/con-hero.svg"
 >}}
 {{< zig_section